 One way to make a portrait ‘editorial’ is through lighting like we cover in Lighting 201.
 Be sure to direct your subject through expressions as well to sell the image.
 Try a more serious expression and utilize shadow cast to chisel out his jaw and features.

 Photo Poses for Men #4 | Fun Group Photo

 Fun group photos provide the perfect occasion to interact and get those candid expressions.
 As the director, think about what is going to make the image most meaningful, and work in and out of the scene to tell an entire story.
 Not only will this translate as authentic, but you’ll be able to capture those truly candid moments through your interaction.

 Boost your male, female, or group posing game with the Complete Posing Workshop, your guide to transform from photographer to director.
-Upgrade today to stream unlimited photography education with SLR Premium.
+Find more of the best education in photography, from mastering manual mode to lighting and posing your subjects, at SLR Lounge Premium.